Transform Your Career with Us - Sign-On Bonuses Available for Technologists!

 Nipple discharge is any fluid that comes out of the milk ducts through the nipple.
 This is a normal and expected occurrence during breastfeeding but may be alarming at any other time.
 Nipple discharge can vary widely in color, with the most common colors encountered being yellow, green, brown, white, clear, and red (or bloody).
 Nipple discharge can occur from one breast in multiple ducts or just one duct, or in both breasts.
 Finally, discharge may occur with or without nipple stimulation, including squeezing or repeated chafing from clothing.
 If the discharge occurs without nipple stimulation, this is referred to as spontaneous discharge.
 If the discharge occurs after stimulation, this is referred to as non-spontaneous discharge.

-No matter the type, all patients with nipple discharge should discuss their symptoms with their primary care physician.
-It is always best to have your physician see and evaluate the discharge before any definitive decisions are made concerning additional tests and possible causes.
+No matter the type, all patients with nipple discharge should discuss their symptoms with their primary care provider.
+It is always best to have your provider see and evaluate the discharge before any definitive decisions are made concerning additional tests and possible causes.

 Imaging and Evaluation Protocols

 Many patients will be sent for imaging of the breast to further evaluate nipple discharge.
-As a breast radiologist, my initial imaging protocol to evaluate nipple discharge is similar for all patients, no matter my level of concern given the type of discharge described.
-This protocol may vary between facilities, so please understand this is only meant to serve as a general guide.
+Imaging protocols will vary between facilities, so please understand this is only meant to serve as a general guide.

 Patients Younger than 30 Years

-For patients younger than 30 years, I send the patient to breast ultrasound first where the technologist images right behind the nipple experiencing the discharge.
+For patients younger than 30 years, the patient will start with breast ultrasound where the technologist images right behind the nipple experiencing the discharge.
 Most women in this age group will only need a breast ultrasound; however, a mammogram may be performed in select cases depending on the ultrasound findings.

 Women Between 30-39 Years

-For women between 30-39 years, a diagnostic mammogram of both breasts is warranted, followed by an ultrasound behind the nipple experiencing the discharge.
+For women between 30-39 years, a diagnostic mammogram of both breasts will be performed, followed by an ultrasound behind the nipple experiencing the discharge.

 Women Older than 40 Years

-For women older than 40, a mammogram of both breasts is performed if it has been more than 12 months since their most recent screening mammogram.
+For women older than 40, a mammogram of both breasts is performed if it has been 12 or more months since their most recent screening mammogram.
 If it has been less than 12 months since their most recent screening mammogram, a mammogram only of the breast experiencing nipple discharge will be obtained.
-The ultrasound technologist then images the area behind the nipple experiencing the discharge.
+The ultrasound technologist then images the area behind the nipple experiencing discharge.

 When to Pursue Additional Imaging

-If the initial imaging workup does not reveal any suspicious findings, I do not pursue additional imaging evaluation when the discharge is described as non-spontaneous (occurs only with manipulation of the nipple), occurs from both breasts, or is colored green, yellow, brown, black, or white.
-Although there are many causes of benign nipple discharge, one of the most common causes producing these symptoms is duct ectasia.
+If the initial imaging workup does not reveal any suspicious findings, women with physiologic discharge do not need to obtain additional imaging.
+Although there are many causes of benign physiologic nipple discharge, one of the most common causes producing these symptoms is duct ectasia.
 Duct ectasia is a benign condition in which the milk ducts dilate or enlarge.
 Fluid may then collect within the dilated ducts.
 When enough fluid builds up within the duct, some of the fluid will be expressed through the nipple and is typically yellow, green, brown, or black in color.
 White nipple discharge often results from prior breastfeeding, even when it has been years since the woman last breastfed.
-If you squeeze your nipple hard enough, most women are able to express some fluid from the nipple.
+If you squeeze your nipple hard enough, most women can express some fluid from the nipple.
 Just because you are able to force the liquid out does not mean that something is wrong.
-(I highly recommend that women DO NOT squeeze the nipple to check for discharge.
+(We highly recommend that you DO NOT squeeze the nipple to check for discharge.
 This can cause irritation resulting in a small amount of bloody discharge which can confuse the picture.)

-Even nipple discharge that meets one or more of these criteria in the absence of other breast symptoms is often caused by a benign mass referred to as a papilloma.
-If a mass is identified on diagnostic imaging, an image-guided biopsy should be performed to make the diagnosis (I will discuss the different types of image-guided biopsies in future articles).
-Although papillomas are not generally malignant, making this diagnosis is important, as surgical removal of papilloma is often recommended to ensure that a small focus of cancer is not present within this usually non-cancerous mass.
+Pathologic nipple discharge may be caused by a benign mass in the milk duct referred to as a papilloma.
+If an intraductal mass is identified on diagnostic imaging, an image-guided biopsy will often be performed to make the diagnosis.
+Although a papilloma is not generally malignant, making this diagnosis is important, as surgical removal of a papilloma may be recommended based on the size of the mass and the pathology results.

-Although it is important to go through these steps to ensure that the discharge is not caused by a benign or malignant mass, most often nipple discharge is not something to be overly concerned about.
-I encourage you to discuss any new or changing breast symptoms with your primary care physician so that all breast symptoms may be thoroughly evaluated.
+Although it is important to go through these steps to ensure that the discharge is not caused by a benign mass or cancer, most often nipple discharge is not something to be overly concerned about.
+We encourage you to discuss any new or changing breast symptoms with your primary care provider so that all breast symptoms may be thoroughly evaluated.

 Written by Danielle Carroll, M.D.